Cimbali/pympress/README.md

 Pympress relies on:
 * Python, 3.x or 2.7 (with [setuptools](https://pypi.python.org/pypi/setuptools), which is usually shipped by default with python).
 * [Poppler](http://poppler.freedesktop.org/), the PDF rendering library.
+* [Gtk+ 3](http://www.gtk.org/), a toolkit for creating graphical user interfaces, and [its dependencies](https://www.gtk.org/overview.php), specifically:
-* [Cairo](https://www.cairographics.org/) (and python bindings for cairo), the graphics library which to pre-render and draw over PDF pages.
+  * [Cairo](https://www.cairographics.org/) (and python bindings for cairo), the graphics library which is used to pre-render and draw over PDF pages.
-* [Gtk+ 3](http://www.gtk.org/), a toolkit for creating graphical user interfaces.
+  * Gdk, a lower-level graphics library to handles icons.
 * [PyGi, the python bindings for Gtk+3](https://wiki.gnome.org/Projects/PyGObject).
 PyGi is also known as *pygobject3*, just *pygobject* or *python3-gi*.
   * Introspection bindings for poppler may be shipped separately, ensure you have those as well (`typelib-1_0-Poppler-0_18` on OpenSUSE, `gir1.2-poppler-0.18` on Ubuntu)
 * optionally [VLC](https://www.videolan.org/vlc/), to play videos (with the same bitness as Python)

 On windows GTK+3, Poppler and their python bindings are all shipped together in [the PyGi installer](https://sourceforge.net/projects/pygobjectwin32/). *Be sure to check the supported Python versions (up to 3.4 at the time of writing)*, they appear in the FEATURES list in the linked page.
+Be sure to tick all the necessary dependencies in the installer (Poppler, Cairo, Gdk-Pixbuf).

 On other platforms they are often installed by default, or easily available through your package or software manager.
 For example, on ubuntu, you can run the following as root to make sure you have all the prerequisites *assuming you use python3*: